AvivHamagniv69/change-neofetch-ascii-logo-daily/README.md

 ```
 to your crontab (crontab -e)

-finally add the bash script to your startup applications for when you log in, this will pretty much cover all cases
+finally give run permssions to the bash file (``` chmod +x for_startup_scripts ```) and add the bash script to your startup applications for when you log in, this will pretty much cover all cases